Tuesday, July 1, 2025

 Business Visitor Visa:

-The Business Visitor Visa is designed for individuals traveling to the UK for business-related purposes.
+The Business Visitor Visa is designed for individuals travelling to the UK for business-related purposes.
 This includes attending meetings, conferences, seminars, and negotiating contracts.
 It does not allow individuals to work in the UK but permits business-related activities.
 The fee is currently £100

 Short-term Study Visa: